morleym/furtive-handbook/docs/format-swiss.md

 A quick word of warning: Swiss and its variants are complex, so this doc is going to be a little meatier than the others.
 I may also simplify things where they are more complex in practice (Chess communities have *far* more complex Swiss rules than what I am going to cover here).

+Strengths:

+* Compromises between round-robin's guaranteed match count and elimination brackets' efficient runtime
+* Great for acquiring seeding for a following stage

+Potential Drawbacks:

+* Lacks an exciting punch on its own—needs a following stage
+* Pairing, scoring, advancement, and tiebreak rules can confuse participants and viewers if not presented clearly in advance

 ## How it Works

 Competitors are paired up for a first round of matches.